microsoft/ostc-docs/workflow-workflow.md

 git commit --amend -m "commit message" git push --force
 ```

+If you use `git commit --amend`, an editor will be launched for you
+to change the commit message.
+To use the identical commit message as
+earlier, use `git commit --amend --no-edit`.

 - When your code is tested, you are ready to create a [Pull Request]
 (#pull-requests) to ask for code reviews.